Journal your way to art and catharsis.

 For instance, in one recent journaling session, I invited participants to reflect on a prompt about feelings of stress and anxiety in the body and to write about it privately as journal notes.
 In that session, one participant spontaneously created this poem about what it feels like to hold the weight of a stressful conversation in their lived body.

-What is most relevant about this creative representation is how the author attends to the lived-other relationship at the heart of their bodily feelings of stress and anxiety.
+What is most relevant about this creative representation is how the author attends to the lived-other relationship at the heart of their stress and anxiety.
 The poem ends with a statement of power and purpose: "So I need to walk away..We can try again another day...
 When you have space...
 For me."

 I am delighted to reproduce the poem with the author's permission.